Here this article talks about the “Automatic Repair, Your PC did not start correctly” error as shown below.

 Method 1: Open Command Prompt and Run System File Checker

-Insert the Windows bootable drive and boot from it.
+2. Insert the Windows installation media and boot from it.

-Restart your PC and check whether the “Your PC did not start correctly” error exists.
+9. Restart your PC and check whether the “Your PC did not start correctly” error still exists.

-- Insert the Windows bootable drive and boot from it.
+1. Insert the Windows installation media and boot from it.

 Method 3: Rebuild BCD | Boot Configuration Data

-(Boot Configuration Data, BCD, is a firmware-independent database for boot-time configuration data.
-It is used by Microsoft’s new Windows Boot Manager and replaces the boot.ini that was used by NTLDR.)
+BCD is a firmware-independent database for boot-time configuration data.
+It is used by Microsoft’s new Windows Boot Manager and replaces the boot.ini that was used by NTLDR.

-Now, we recommend you to rebuild BCD to fix your PC start up issue by following the steps below.
+Now, you can rebuild BCD to fix your PC start-up issue by following the steps below.

-1) Insert the Windows bootable drive and boot from it.
+1) Insert the Windows installation media and boot from it.

 2) Select your language preferences, and click Next.